 This week I’m in Perugia, a central Italian, pre-Roman village that sits on a high bluff overlooking a sea of impossibly green pasture that is tucked in each evening by a thin blanket of sunset-tinted fog.
 The surrounding National Geographic-like views are a reminder of the importance of keeping your enemies in clear sight.
 Perugia, famous as a study abroad Mecca for young Americans and East Asians, is also home to the annual Umbria Jazz Festival, Bacci chocolates, and the International Journalism Festival, which predictably is why I am here along with a team of Global Voices colleagues including Portnoy, Marc, Bernardo, and nearly the entire army of the Global Voices in Italian team.

 Yesterday afternoon Portnoy, Marc, Bernardo and I spoke on a panel about social translation and its relevance for the news industry.
-(Wait a minute, there’s still a news industry?)
-Portnoy began by discussion by recounting his personal journey as Global Voices’ first volunteer translator.
+Portnoy began by recounting his personal journey as Global Voices’ first volunteer translator.
 He liked both the ethos and the content of Global Voices, he said, and wanted to introduce it to Taiwanese bloggers.
 So, without asking any permission, he simply began translating posts he found interesting from English into Chinese.
 Today content from Global Voices is regularly translated into over twenty different languages.

 I followed Portnoy with a more general overview of the wide range of social translation initiatives that have cropped up over the past few years.
 I began with a local example that was introduced to me by Rome resident Antonio Lopez.
-Here in Italy there are actually not one, but two, competing groups of volunteer translators who record, subtitle, and distribute the latest episodes of Lost each week.
+Here in Italy there are two groups of volunteer translators who record, subtitle, and distribute the latest episodes of Lost each week.
 The two groups compete both in terms of quality and the amount of time that it takes after an episode is first aired in the US to distribute it with subtitles via BitTorrent here in Italy.
-I am told that over the years the quality of the translations have improved and that subtitled versions are now available just a few hours after the episodes first air.
+Over the years, the quality of the translations have improved and subtitled versions are now available just a few hours after the episodes first air.

 Another example of social translation that pre-dates the era of blogging and Web 2.0 platforms is “scanlation“, the process of scanning, translating, editing, and re-distributing comic books, especially manga from Japan.
 These unauthorized translations are distributed as complete PDFs on BitTorret and via IRC chat rooms.